conda/conda/docs/source/building/meta-yaml.rst

    outputs:
      - name: gcc
-       pin_downstream:
+       run_exports:
          - libgcc 2.*
      - name: libgcc

 Note: variant expressions are very powerful here.
-You can express the version requirement in the pin_downstream entry as a jinja function to insert values based on the actual version of libgcc produced by the recipe.
+You can express the version requirement in the run_exports entry as a jinja function to insert values based on the actual version of libgcc produced by the recipe.
 Read more about them at :ref:`referencing_subpackages`.